 How to care for camellias

-Use rainwater for watering camellias.
-This is particularly important in hard water areas with high calcium deposits in the tap water which can affect the acidity of the soil.
-If you have no option, use tap water.
-But more importantly, don’t overwater.
+Water camellias with rainwater, if possible.
+This is particularly important in hard water areas with high calcium deposits in the tap water, which can affect the acidity of the soil.
+If you have no option, use tap water – it’s important to keep camellias well watered in summer, between July and September, as this is when next year’s flower buds are formed.

-Camellias don’t need too much attention in terms of pruning and feeding.
-They don’t need pruning to promote flowering.
+Camellias don’t need pruning to promote flowering.
 However, some varieties can grow up to 5m in height if left unpruned.
 So if your space is limited, prune for height and shape as soon as possible after flowering.

 Although camellias were at first considered tender plants, and were traditionally grown in greenhouses, they’re in fact quite hardy.
 However, frost and snow can damage flower buds and flowers so it’s best to cover plants with fleece according to the weather forecast, or, if your camellia is in a pot, move it into a greenhouse.